ojroques/nvim-lspfuzzy/README.md

 3. Finally the default values will be used.

 ## Supported LSP methods
-You can enable FZF only for a subset of LSP methods by passing them as a list to the `methods` option when calling `setup()`.
+You can enable FZF only for some LSP methods by passing them as a list to the `methods` option when calling `setup()`.
 The supported LSP methods are:
 ```
 callHierarchy/incomingCalls
 callHierarchy/outgoingCalls